kakzw/PasswordManager/README.md

 # Password Manager Application

 This app provides a secure and convenient solution for managing your passwords.
-With advanced encryption and hashing techniques, our app ensures that your sensitive data remains protected against unauthorized access and potential breaches.
+With advanced encryption and hashing techniques, this app ensures that your sensitive data remains protected against unauthorized access and potential breaches.

 ## Features

-- **Master Password**: Set a master password to control access to your stored passwords.
+- **Master Password**: Sets a master password to control access to your stored passwords.
 - **Secure Storage**: Utilizes advanced encryption and hashing techniques to securely store passwords.
 - **Password Strength Meter**: Provides visual feedback on the strength of your chosen passwords.
-- **Automatic Password Generation**: Generate strong passwords that meet recommended criteria.
+- **Automatic Password Generation**: Generates strong passwords that meet recommended criteria.

 ## Screenshots